Why Getting Out of Your Comfort Zone Feels So Hard

 - Avoid uncomfortable conversations

-The answer isn’t lack of knowledge.
+The answer isn’t a lack of knowledge.
 Most people already know what they need to change.

-In this article I’ll break down exactly why that happens — and why difficulty is not a sign you’re doing something wrong, but a normal part of how human psychology works.
+In this article, I’ll break down exactly why that happens—and why finding it difficult isn’t a sign that something is wrong with you.
+It’s a normal part of how human psychology works.

 The Comfort Zone Is Designed to Feel Safe

-To understand why leaving it feels so hard, you first need to understand what the comfort zone actually is.
+To understand why it feels so hard to get out of your comfort zone, you first need to understand what the comfort zone really is.

 It’s a psychological state where: